Bud Sims

 Charles "Bud" Sims is an American football coach.
-He currently serves as the tackles and tight ends coach at St. John Fisher College.
+He was the tackles and tight ends coach at St. John Fisher College.
 Sims was the head football coach at The College at Brockport, State University of New York in Brockport, New York from 1976 to 1982, where he completed a record of 28–35–2.

 from 1970 to 1974, Sims was the defensive coordinator at the Rochester Institute of Technology, where he worked under head coach Tom Coughlin.